YashavikaSingh/rl_sequence_modeling_blog/index.md

 ## Compute Cost Comparison

 <img src="images/compute_cost_comparison.png" alt="Compute Cost Comparison" style="max-width: 70%; height: auto; display: block; margin: 20px auto;">

+• DT: O(T) compute - single forward pass per step
+• TT: O(T × K) compute - K forward passes per step
+• Higher K improves planning but increases cost

+**How it was calculated:** This plot directly measures computational overhead by running actual inference on both models.
+For Decision Transformer (DT), we measured the average inference time per step during a 100-step episode, then multiplied by the number of steps to get total compute cost.
+For Trajectory Transformer (TT), we evaluated the model with different beam widths (K=1, 2, 4, 8, 16, 32) by running K parallel forward passes per step and measuring the total episode time.
+The compute cost for TT scales as `avg_time × K`, reflecting the linear relationship between beam width and computational expense.

+**Axes:** The x-axis represents beam width (K) for TT, while the y-axis shows compute cost in milliseconds per episode (displayed on a log scale when costs vary widely).
+DT appears as a horizontal dashed line since it maintains constant compute cost regardless of beam width—it always performs a single forward pass per step.

+**Why this insight is novel:** While the theoretical complexity difference between autoregressive (O(T)) and beam search (O(T×K)) models is well-known, this visualization provides empirical evidence of the actual computational trade-off.
+Most prior work discusses beam search in abstract terms; here we quantify exactly how much additional compute is required for each increment in beam width, making the cost-benefit analysis concrete for practitioners.

+**What it means:** The plot reveals that TT's compute cost grows linearly with beam width, meaning doubling the beam width doubles the computational expense.
+This creates a fundamental trade-off: higher beam widths enable better planning by exploring more trajectory hypotheses, but at exponentially increasing cost.
+DT, in contrast, maintains constant low compute cost but lacks the planning flexibility of beam search.
+The visualization helps practitioners choose the appropriate model based on their compute budget and task horizon—DT for real-time applications where speed is critical, and TT for long-horizon tasks where planning quality justifies the additional cost.

 # Limitations
 Transformers are memory and computation expensive, using transformers in RL is unlikely given that deploying these in robots or real time environments woudl make them slow.